En-Be/MossPatterns/APPROACH.md

 - Saves a still every minute and then resets
 - Will transfer to phone and change settings there for reset every day as live wallpaper

+---

+## Session 10

+Minutes: 30

+TODO
+- Install on phone as wallpaper
+- Add tone setting to start light or dark

+DONE
+- Install on phone as wallpaper
+- Add tone setting to start light or dark

+---

+TODO
+- Branch parameters collected in colour modes